-Within the study area there is approximately 710 lineal feet or 0.13 miles of area where sidewalk could or should be located.
+Within the study area there is approximately 8,003 lineal feet or 1.5 miles of area where sidewalk could or should be located.
 After reviewing the conditions in the field, the following is how the sidewalk conditions breakdown within the study area:

 - 0 (0.00%) lineal feet of Excellent sidewalk

 - 0 (0.00%) lineal feet of Good sidewalk

 - 0 (0.00%) lineal feet of Average sidewalk

 - 0 (0.00%) lineal feet of Fair sidewalk

-- 721 (100.0%) lineal feet of Poor or Missing sidewalk
+- 8,003 (100.0%) lineal feet of Poor or Missing sidewalk

 There is no sidewalk present in the study area.
 Sidewalk is critical to the overall pedestrian movement of an area long-term.
 Even sidewalk constructed, which at present there is none, will eventually connect to several portions of the community.
+There is a portion of sidewalk that was laid by property owners, though it does not connect throughout the neighborhood, and is not ADA compliant.
 Because 100.0% of the area is missing sidewalk, sidewalks are considered a direct contributing factor.
-See photo 14 and 15 below for areas where sidewalk could be located but is not.